 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.

-- Regular monitoring of signs of seizures, skin reactions, and risk of fall and fracture may also be needed.
+- Regular monitoring for signs of skin reactions and heart problems may also be needed.

-Apalutamide may cause any of the following side effects: tiredness, weight loss, joint pain, skin rash and itching.
+Apalutamide may cause any of the following side effects: nausea, diarrhoea, taste disturbances, tiredness, decreased appetite, weight loss, joint pain, hair loss, and skin itching.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

 Inform your doctor and pharmacist if you are taking any of these medicines: